swissspidy/gutenberg-bento/README.md

 3. Ensured feature parity between editor and frontend
 4. No interference by other plugins and themes thanks to web components.

+### AMP-first Sites

+An added bonus of the `<amp-base-carousel>` component is that it can be used on an AMP-first site with very little work.

+When using the official [AMP WordPress plugin](https://wordpress.org/plugins/amp/), all that's needed is to stop enqueuing the custom JavaScript & CSS for the component and use `amp-bind` (`on=""`) where custom functionality like going to the next/previous slide is needed.

 ### File Structure

 * `edit.js`: only used in the editor.